Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>
 </br>

-Now will test the odata services by publishing it to web and test it via postman using odata '$' dollar operations
+Now will test the OData services by publishing it to web and test it via postman using OData '$' dollar operations
 </br>
 </br>